S. S. Mani Bhagavathar: As an actor

-Family & Relationships
+Family

-Music Director S. V. Venkatraman is his brother-inlaw (sister's husband).
-S. V. Venkatraman is a cousin of Kothamangalam Seenu.
+Music director S. V. Venkatraman is his brother-in-law (sister's husband).
+Venkatraman is a cousin of Kothamangalam Seenu.
 Mani's wife is a niece of Kothamangalam Subbu (his father's younger brother's daughter).
 Thus, Kothamangalam Subbu and Kothamangalam Seenu became relatives through S. S. Mani.

 A forgotten man

 Film historian Randor Guy writing in his article reviewing the film Kannika 1947, said "Mani was Papanasam Sivan's nephew and assisted him in his films.
 He also sang songs that were played against the credit titles.
 Sadly, Mani is hardly remembered today."